 This course has been designed using Open Educational Resources (OER) and/or materials that are available through the Waters Library.
 All materials are embedded within the course or are accessible via the internet or accessible through the Waters Library resource portal.
 After taking the pretest, students are encouraged to bookmark, download, or save materials provided via the internet for use with assignments and projects in this class.

 Course Description

-A broad interdisciplinary course in the historical development of the United States and North America from 1865.
+This is a broad interdisciplinary course in the historical development of the United States and North America to 1877.

 Note: Assignments will focus on reading, writing, and analysis.
-Prerequisites: ENG 1301 or concurrent enrollment or ENG 1302 or concurrent enrollment.